Visitor: Other jurisdictions

+The office also exists in other common-law jurisdictions that have followed the model of England and Wales.

 Australia

+Governors of the Australian states often serve as visitor ex oficio of schools and universities.

-The Governor of Victoria is the visitor to Deakin, Federation, La Trobe, Melbourne, Monash, RMIT, and Victoria Universities., but has only ceremonial duties.
+The University Acts (Amendment) Act 1996 made the Governor of Victoria the visitor of Ballarat (now Federation), Deakin, La Trobe, Melbourne, Monash, RMIT, and Victoria universities.

-The Governor of New South Wales is the visitor to Macquarie University, Sydney Grammar School, and the University of Sydney pursuant to statute.
-The governor is also the visitor of the University of Wollongong by the University of Wollongong Act 1989.
-Only ceremonial duties can be exercised by the Governor of NSW in his or her role as visitor; this is mandated under the same act.
+The Governor of New South Wales is the visitor to Macquarie, Sydney and Wollongong universities under various acts.
+Only ceremonial duties can be exercised by the governor in their role as visitor of the universities.
+They are also visitor of Sydney Grammar School, with "authority to do all things which pertain to visitors".

+The Governor of Queensland is the official visitor to Brisbane Girls Grammar School, Brisbane Grammar School and the University of Queensland.

 Canada

 Prince Philip, Duke of Edinburgh, as a member of the Canadian royal family, served as the visitor to Upper Canada College from 1955 to his death in 2021.
-Priorly, Prince Edward, Prince of Wales, acted as the school's visitor between 1919 and 1936.
+Prior to this, Prince Edward, Prince of Wales, acted as the school's visitor between 1919 and 1936.

 The governor general of Canada, as the King's representative, serves as the visitor to McGill University.
 Similarly, the lieutenant governor of Ontario serves as the visitor to the University of Western Ontario in London, Ontario, and the lieutenant governor of Newfoundland and Labrador serves as the visitor to Memorial University of Newfoundland.

 The Anglican Bishop of Montreal serves as the visitor to Bishop's University in Lennoxville, Quebec, and the Anglican Bishop of Huron serves as the visitor to Renison University College in Waterloo, Ontario.